-Check the theme the current Global Week for Action on NCDs at enoughneds.com.
-This may inspire you to focus on an aspect of the tagline 'ENOUGH.
-Our Health.
-Our Right.
-Right Now.', or your frustration, or you might have a local frustration, success or political priority that you wish to address very specificall.
-Is your objective to get governments to do more on a particular issue in your country?
-Is it your priority to ensure the voices of people living with NCDs are heard by your government and more people in your community?
-Or is it to get your president or prime minister to attend a UN, multilateral or other high-level meeting and highlight NCD challenges and opportunities?
+Check the theme of the current Global Week for Action on NCDs at www.actonncds.org, or you might have a local frustration, success or political priority that you wish to address.
+Is your objective to get governments in your country to do more?
+Is it your priority to ensure the voices of people living with NCDs are heard by your government and community?
+Or is it to get your president or prime minister to attend a United Nations, multilateral or other high-level meeting and highlight NCD challenges and opportunities?
 It might be to invest more in a particular aspect of NCD prevention or control, or something else that is a priority for your organisation.